 Faculty Diversity Committee

-This committee is designated to lead, organize, and encourage discussion among faculty around IDBE-related curricula and cocurricular activities.
+This committee is designated to lead, organize, and encourage discussion among faculty around IDBEA-related curricula and cocurricular activities.

 Who To Go To For What

 Discussions around IDBEA content can create opportunities for exploration, understanding, and insight.
 Sometimes, however, conversations can become fraught, and students may need someone to talk with.
 We always recommend speaking directly with the individual with whom you may have an issue whenever possible.
 If you need additional support, you can always speak with one of the following:

 - your Student Services Program Advisor

 - David Schachter, Associate Dean, Student Affairs